 You can get your vaccine at retail stores, pharmacies, or various community locations offering flu vaccinations.
 If you go to a non-Group Health facility, you will need to pay for the vaccination and submit the above claim for reimbursement form to Group Health.

 If you live in the Puget Sound area, you can get the flu vaccine at walk-in CareClinics inside five Bartell Drug locations in Ballard, Crossroads, North Seattle, Sammamish, and University Village.
-The CareClinics are staffed with Group Health nurse practitioners.
+The CareClinics are staffed with Group Health physician assistants and nurse practitioners and are open daily 9 a.m.-7 p.m.